 Type in an address or zoom in to see the flood hazard areas.
 Click on the layer list in the upper right corner to change the features that are displayed.
 For example, in the NFHL layer choose the "LOMAs" box to see where Letters of Map Amendment have been issued.
 LOMAs typically indicate where a structure or property has been surveyed and proven to be above the base flood elevation and thus removed from the regulatory floodplain.

-Barton County Floodplain Development Permit Application
+Barton County Floodplain Development Permit Application(Fillable Form)

 - Require that uses vulnerable to floods, including public facilities which serve such uses, be provided with flood protection at the time of initial construction.

 - Protect individuals from buying lands which are unsuited for intended purposes because of flood hazards.